johannessen/actions-install-neo4j/README.md

 ## Inputs

-* `neo4j-version` – The full Neo4j version designation as it appears in the
+* `neo4j-version` – The Neo4j version to be installed.
-   download URL, typically a string that looks like `2025.09.0`.
    An optional leading `v` will be ignored.
 * `password` – The password to set for the default `neo4j` user.
 Some Neo4j versions need a string with at least eight characters.
 Required.